codebypatrickleung/azure-playground/README.md

 - Azure Virtual Network (VNet)
 - Azure Private Link

-These resources are provisioned according to Azure best practices (within the constraints of my budget) and I use mostly Azure Verified Modules to take out all the heavy lifting.
+I use mostly Azure Verified Modules to take out all the heavy lifting.
 If you want to learn more about the modules I used, you can find them in the [Terraform](https://registry.terraform.io/search/modules?namespace=Azure&provider=azure&q=Azure%2Favm) registry.

 ## Application